-They also like to lay on the edge of a flat right where the the lip to deeper water is.
+They also like to lay on the edge of a flat right where the lip to deeper water is.
 This allows the bait to come across the edge of the flat right over their head.
 When targeting these areas, suspending lures will work really well.

 Here’s a healthy “Gator Trout” I landed this year on a suspending lure!

 The majority of their feeding occurs while the fish are looking up for baitfish to come above them.
 Their patterning allows them to blend in incredibly well with the bottom.
 Another area to target is in the deeper areas of creeks or flats.
 In a creek that’s five to six foot deep on average, find a channel swing with a deeper hole can pay dividends.
 The Speckled Trout seem to stage right on the edge of the deeper area.
-Similar to how they stage on the edges of flats.
+Similar to how they stage on the edges of the flats.

 Surf Fishing For Speckled Trout

-You can catch them in the surf, but my main focus areas for Specks is up the back water creeks.
-Usually in the early spring, they are easier to catch in the surf.
+You can catch them in the surf, but my main focus areas for Specks is up the backwater creeks.
+Usually, in the early spring, they are easier to catch in the surf.
 This is when a lot of bait is moving along the coast following the cooler water as it makes its way North.
 In the fall, the small ones seem to be in the surf but normally it’s only “spikes” as the bigger fish don’t feel as safe in the surf conditions that time of year.

 They push up the creeks because that’s where the majority of the bait gets pushed and piled up in the fall.
 This allows the trout to sit and feed up the creeks as the tide comes in and out.
 Tide rips off of a point, channel swings and deeper slues are my main areas to target.
 Anywhere there is a variation in-depth, the Specks are usually stacked.
-Sometimes they will push up onto the flats to sun and warm up similar to how Redfish act.
+Sometimes they will push up onto the flats to the sun and warm up similar to how Redfish act.

 Slack Tide Speckled Trout

 When the tide is slack, the bite is normally very tough.
-They really only seem to feed in heavy tide as they are ambush predators.
-You can find still find them feeding in the deeper holes but usually the bite isn’t nearly as good as when the tide is ripping.
+They really only seem to feed in the heavy tide as they are ambush predators.
+You can find still find them feeding in the deeper holes but usually, the bite isn’t nearly as good as when the tide is ripping.
 To entice them during slack tide, playing with your retrieval speeds is key!

 The Best Time of Day For Speckled Trout

-Speckled Trout seem driven to feed when there is tidal movement which pushes baitfish, or with changing light conditions.
+Speckled Trout seem driven to feed when there is a tidal movement which pushes baitfish, or with changing light conditions.
 This is most likely due to the fact that during these changing light conditions the bait becomes more active.
-For me, the morning bite is the best time of day to catch not only numbers, but also some bigger fish.
+For me, the morning bite is the best time of day to catch not only numbers but also some bigger fish.